Lassen County, California: History

 A narrow gauge railroad, the Nevada-California-Oregon Railway, ran through Lassen County from 1880 to 1927.
 The NCOR was the longest small gauge of the century.
 It was intended to connect Reno, Nevada, to the Columbia River, but only 238 mi of track were laid, from Reno to Lakeview, Oregon.

 In 1913, the Fernley & Lassen Railroad was built and it was used to export timber from the large forests of Lassen County.
 As this railroad was completed, the Red River Lumber Company set up shop, building the town of Westwood, California, to support its massive logging operation.
 Two other lumber mills followed the Red River Lumber Co.
 They built their mills in the county seat of Susanville.
 The Lassen Lumber and Box Company and the Fruit Growers Company both operated mills in Susanville for several decades.

 In 2003, Anderson-based Sierra Pacific Industries announced plans to relocate or lay off 150 workers as they closed the last lumber mill in Susanville due to the lack of large timber for the mill.
 Sierra Pacific chose to close the mill permanently rather than spend the several million dollars required to convert the mill from large to small timber.

 Since the late 20th century, three prisons have been opened in and near Susanville: California Correctional Center (minimum security, 1963) and High Desert State Prison (California) (maximum security, 1995), both in the city; and the nearby Federal Correctional Institution, Herlong (opened 2007).
 In 2007, half the adults in Susanville worked in one of the three prisons.
 In "job-starved rural America, ... residents see them [prisons] as the last and only chance for employment after work at the lumber mill or the dairy dries up."

 Education

 Lassen County is served by Lassen Community College, Lassen High School District, Mt.
-Lassen Charter School, Thompson Peak Charter School, Diamond Mountain Charter High, Diamond Mountain Middle School, Herlong High School, Long Valley Charter School, Fort Sage Charter School, and Westwood Junior Senior High School.
+Lassen Charter School, Thompson Peak Charter School, Diamond Mountain Charter High, Diamond View Middle School, Herlong High School, Meadow View Elementary, McKinley Elementary, Long Valley Charter School, Fort Sage Charter School, and Westwood Junior Senior High School.

 Geography

-According to the U.S. Census Bureau, the county has a total area of 4720.115 sqmi, of which 4541.369 sqmi is land and 178.746 sqmi (3.8%) is water.
+According to the United States Census Bureau, the county has a total area of 4720.115 sqmi, of which 4541.369 sqmi is land and 178.746 sqmi (3.79%) is water.
+It is the 8th largest county in California by total area.
 Part of Lassen Volcanic National Park extends onto a western corner of the county.